History Of Cuban Coffee: The Rich History Behind Cuban Coffee

 What Is So Special About Cuban Coffee?

 Cuban coffee stands out because of its distinct taste.
 By adding demerara sugar while it’s being brewed, the coffee gets a sweet yet strong flavor.
-It’s usually served in a cafe, like espresso in tiny cups, and comes with a light brown foam on top.
+It’s usually served in a cafe, like an espresso in tiny k cups, and comes with a light brown foam on top that we can get in the Cuban coffee guide.

 Who Introduced Coffee To Cuba?